SamarthDIXI/TopicTide/topicTide/Readme.md

 In broker.go:

-1. Handle Producer request like unmarshall json content from producer, sanitize topic name to create a file name etc.
+1. Handle Producer request like unmarshall json content from producer, sanitize topic name to create a file name, sending acknowledgement of message received, etc.

 In topic_manager.go: